Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "...Oh?"

-Nofl pointed to a half-finished... project… on one of his smaller workbenches.
+Nofl pointed to a half-finished... project... on one of his smaller workbenches.
 "Stabby the Flamingo!"

 "...I have so many questions.
 But, uh... let’s just stick with the physical."